Spasiic/Back-End/README.md

 ```
 ## Features

-- profile (Profile), music (Artist, Album, Music); misc (WishListEntry, Alarm)
+- Models: profile (Profile), music (Artist, Album, Music); misc (WishListEntry, Alarm)
-- endpoints for: authentication of the user (CRUD user + profile); CRUD for Artists, albums and musics; CRUD for wishListEntries and alarms.
+- Endpoints for: authentication of the user (CRUD user + profile); CRUD for Artists, albums and musics; CRUD for wishListEntries and alarms.
 - Others...

 Install the depedencies and run the code, have fun!